dhellmann/pymotw-3/source/io/index.rst

 :Purpose: Implements file I/O and provides classes for working with
           buffers using file-like API.

-The ``io`` module provides access to the built-in ``open()`` function and the classes used to implement file-based input and output operations.
+The ``io`` module implements the classes behind the interpreter's built-in ``open()`` for file-based input and output operations.
 The classes are decomposed in such a way that they can be recombined for alternate purposes, for example to enable writing Unicode data to a network socket.

 In-memory Streams
 =================